Boombayah: Music video

 The music video for "Boombayah" was directed by Seo Hyun-seung, who had previously directed the music videos for "I Am the Best" by 2NE1 and "Fantastic Baby" by BigBang.
 The video was released on Blackpink's official YouTube channel on August 8, 2016.
 In June 2020, it surpassed 1 billion views in four years after its release, becoming the first K-pop debut music video to reach the milestone.
 This made Blackpink the first K-pop group to have three videos reach 1 billion views, after "Ddu-Du Ddu-Du" (2018) and "Kill This Love" (2019).
 It surpassed 1.7 billion views in June 2024, their third video to cross the mark after "Ddu-Du Ddu-Du" and "Kill This Love".

 Usage in media

 "Boombayah" was featured in the Netflix television series Wu Assassins during a fight scene in "Drunken Watermelon", the first episode of the first season.
 It is also included in the dance rhythm game Just Dance 2022, which uses a modified version of the official choreography.
 The song featured in the 2024 animated film Despicable Me 4, during a scene where lots of Minions are partying on a bus.

 "Boombayah" plays in the second season (2025) of the Netflix television series Wednesday, in the episode "Woe Thyself".
-In the scene, Enid, having swapped bodies with Wednesday, cheerfully roams around campus in uncharacteristically colorful clothing.
+In the scene, Enid Sinclair, having swapped bodies with Wednesday Addams, cheerfully dances around campus in uncharacteristically colorful clothing.
 According to co-supervisor Nicole Weisberg, producers had the song in mind for the sequence due to the "playful" nature of the song and its lyrics, which fit with the comedic dancing used in the scene.